-The use of digital technologies such as CAT scan or cone beam x-ray scans, Radiographic stents, 3D imaging surgical planning software, surgical guides, and 3D models allow Dr. Binder to better plan a successful treatment result.
+The use of digital technologies such as CAT scans or cone beam x-ray scans, Radiographic stents, 3D imaging surgical planning software, surgical guides, and 3D models allow Dr. Binder to better plan a successful treatment result.

-In more complex situations a computer fabricated actual plastic skull or jaw is made for use as a practice block so the surgery can be taken from the virtual to the real, before a patient is touched.
+In more complex situations, a computer-fabricated actual plastic skull or jaw is made for use as a practice block so the surgery can be taken from the virtual to the real before a patient is touched.

-Through these types of digital technologies the final crowns, dentures, and bridges can be superimposed on the implants along with the opposing arch to evaluate the proposed final restoration.
+Through these types of digital technologies, the final crowns, dentures, and bridges can be superimposed on the implants along with the opposing arch to evaluate the proposed final restoration.

 To learn more about Dental Implants, visit us online.

-Manhattan Dentist, David S. Binder, DDS,
+David S. Binder, DDS,

-551 5th Ave., #1114, New York, NY 10176
+New York, NY 10176

 Tel: (212) 867-2730